The best used cars for teen drivers

 Best for additional room

-Although it has the highest starting price on our list, the Subaru Outback could be a good choice if you want your teen to have a little more room or need the towing capacity.
-Despite being a bigger size, the Outback gets good mileage, with an average of 20 to 28 combined city/highway mph, depending on the year and trim package.
+The Subaru Outback could be a good choice if you want your teen to have a little more room or need the towing capacity.
+Despite being a larger model, the Outback gets good mileage, with an average of 20 to 28 combined city/highway mph, depending on the year and trim package.
 The Outback is consistently an IIHS Top Safety Pick and has a five-star rating from the NHTSA.
 However, the Outback has had more recalls than the other vehicles on our list.

 Perks | Drawbacks |